Several Surprises In Final NFL Mock Draft By SI Maven

 Todd Karpovich

-Publishers from the various NFL team channels on Sports Illustrated gathered to make their final selections for this year's NFL draft.
+Publishers from the various NFL team channels on Sports Illustrated gathered to make their final mock selections for this year's NFL Draft.

-The selections were limited to the first round and some were prefaced with potential trades (see vide above).
+The selections were limited to the first round and some were prefaced with potential trades (see video above).

 2020 NFL Mock Draft